compTAG/student-resources/how-tos/book-club.md

 1. Post a reminder to those in attendance to ask for one-up one-down feedback.

 2. Thank each person that gives you feedback and follow up with them on any questions that you have about how you can improve.
+And, if there was anything particulalry helpful that you think everyone will beenfit from, post in #technical or #book-club (or whatever channel seems most appropriate).

 3. Follow up with any additional questions, todos, or content postings that may have arose during the discussion.